Hemoglobin electrophoresis is used to determine abnormal types of hemoglobin or amounts of hemoglobin, the oxygen transfer molecule in the blood.

 The types of hemoglobin normally found in the body are as follows:

-- Hemoglobin A1: This is the main type of hemoglobin found in adult blood.
+- Hemoglobin A1: This is the main type of hemoglobin found in the blood of adults.

 - Hemoglobin A2: This type represents a small percentage of the hemoglobin normally found in adults.

 - Hemoglobin F: This hemoglobin, also known as fetal hemoglobin, is normally found in the blood in a very small amount in adults.
-Elevated hemoglobin F in an adult may be due to sickle cell anemia, leukemia, thalassemia, or hereditary hemoglobin inheritance.
+Elevated hemoglobin F in an adult may be due to sickle cell anemia, leukemia, thalassemia, or hereditary persistence of fetal hemoglobin.
 In the fetus, hemoglobin F is the main form of hemoglobin and is responsible for the transport of oxygen when little oxygen is available.

 Types of Hemoglobin that are usually absent from the body

-- Hemoglobin C: This hemoglobin causes red blood cells to dissolve more easily than normal.
+- Hemoglobin C: This hemoglobin causes red blood cells more susceptible to lysis than normal.
 These red blood cells have a reduced life span.

-- D / E Hemoglobin: When these types of hemoglobin are present in a patient with sickle cell anemia or thalassemia, the disease tends to be more severe.
+- Hemoglobin D/E: When these types of hemoglobin are present in a patient with sickle cell anemia or thalassemia, the disease tends to be more severe.

 - Hemoglobin H: This type of hemoglobin disrupts normal oxygen transport to body tissues.
 Hemoglobin H binds oxygen in a way that prevents it from being available in the tissues.

-- Hemoglobin S: This type of hemoglobin causes red blood cells to form sickle cells (sickle cells) in response to reduced oxygen levels.
-Its presence is the basis for the diagnosis of the stigma of sickle cell anemia and sickle cell anemia.
+- Hemoglobin S: This type of hemoglobin causes red blood cells to form sickle cells in response to reduced oxygen levels.
+Its presence is the basis for the diagnosis of the heterozygosity of sickle cell anemia and sickle cell disease.

 Possible Interpretations of Pathological Values